cesare77/react-project-management-board/README.md

 We have made pages and components to display Project Board with Lanes and Tasks into the lanes.
 We used Json server to fetch data for the application and now we explore custom hook to share data fetch logic with other components.

-## Creating and using custom hook making the project board dynamic.
+## Creating and using custom hook to fetch data.
 We'll create a custom Hook to fetch data from json server and we'll use it in the Board component to disply application data.

 > Relative commit: Create custom hook for data fetching.